 There is a permanent URL for the Economic Outlook page which is automatically updated to the latest edition:

 Q: Comment faire pour accéder aux données sous forme électronique?

 R: A subset of key data series is available free of charge via OECD.stat (OECDdotStat) and online Excel files.

 Q: Comment puis-je accéder aux précédentes éditions?

 R: All editions are available in OECD.stat.
 However when clicking on editions before the 60th (editions 1 to 59), you will notice that all dimensions are empty.
 Between the 50th and the 59th edition, it is only possible to view the data in MS Excel format.
 Before the 50th edition, data are only visible in pdf format.
-Click on the "ready-made files" icon to view the MS Excel or pdf file.
+Click on the to view the MS Excel or pdf file.